isomerpages/moe-tanjongkatongsec/announcements/announcements/_posts/2025-01-08-post-Release of 2024 Singapore Cambridge GCE O Level Examination Results, 10 January (Friday).md

 a proxy.</p>
 </li>
 <li>
-<p>Please also inform Mdm Halilah if you cannot come to school on 10 Jan
+<p>Please also inform Mdm Halilah if you cannot come to school on 14 Jan
-(Friday) to collect your results slip due to any other reason(s).</p>
+(Wednesday) to collect your results slip due to any other reason(s).</p>
 <p>&nbsp;</p>
 <p>Thank you.</p>
 </li>